syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 ## Printing PDF Files

 PdfViewerControl allows printing loaded PDFs using the Print button in the toolbar.
-The following Print dialog will be opened upon triggering the Print button.
+The following Print dialog will be opened upon clicking the Print button.

 ![](Working-with-PDF-Viewer_images/Working-with-PDF-Viewer_img1.png)